Microck/nagrom/README.md

 ### configuration

-configuration is split between `config/bot.yaml` for settings and `config/system_prompt.txt` for the brain.

-#### the yaml file
+You can configure the bot using the Web GUI (`python setup_gui.py`) or by manually editing `config/bot.yaml`.

+#### web gui

+Run `python setup_gui.py` to launch the configuration interface.
+It allows you to:
+- Set Discord Token and Owner ID
+- Choose LLM Provider (Google, OpenAI, Anthropic, etc.)
+- Configure Rate Limits
+- Manage Search settings

+#### manual config

-create `config/bot.yaml`. here is a sane default configuration:
+Create `config/bot.yaml`. here is a sane default configuration:

 ```yaml
 discord_token: "${DISCORD_TOKEN}" # loads from env var